kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 &nbsp;

-### How to write Svelte's Template Syntax using Pug Mixins
+### A. How to write Svelte's Template Syntax using Pug Mixins

 Because some of Svelte's template syntax is invalid in Pug `svelte-preprocess` provides some pug mixins to represent svelte's `{#...}{/...}` blocks: `+if()`, `+else()`, `+elseif()`, `+each()`, `+key()`, `+await()`, `+then()`, `+catch()`, `+html()`, `+const()`, `+debug()`.